Car buyers’ guide 101: Applying for a car loan in Singapore

 |≤S$20,000||70% of the purchase price or valuation price, whichever is lower|

 Other considerations that will affect how much you can borrow are your monthly income and current financial commitments such as your housing loan, personal loan, credit cards, or another car loan.
-These, along with indicators like your repayment habits, in turn add to your credit score.
-As the math goes, a better credit score will entitle you to a higher loan amount.
+These, along with indicators like your repayment habits, add to your credit score.

-That being said, it is important to note that for used cars, your maximum loan period is determined by the registration date of the car.
-DBS car loans are only available for cars less than 10 years old, calculated from the original date of registration.
-For example, if you intend to purchase a used car that was registered in 2011 (6 years old), the maximum loan period for that car is 4 years.
+If you’re getting a second-hand car, your maximum car loan period is determined by the registration date of the car.
+Do note that car loans are typically available for cars less than 10 years old, calculated from the original date of registration.
+For example, if you intend to purchase a used car that was registered in 2015 (7 years old in 2022), the maximum loan period for that car is 3 years.

-Let’s take a look at how much you could save by applying for a DBS car loan.
+Let’s look at how much you could save by applying for a DBS car loan.
 Say you earn a gross monthly income of S$3,500, with monthly financial commitments of about S$1,000:

 |DBS Online Car Loan||Typical Used Car Loan|

 |Interest rate||1.99% p.a.||2.75% p.a.|

 In this scenario, you have just saved S$3,696.
 For a quick calculation of your car budget, use DBS car budget calculator to work out your sums (and savings).

 If you’re opting to pay upfront with cash, you can skip the car loan interest payments and other paperwork.
 However, by spending the lump sum of $70,000 — as opposed to investing it — you might forgo potential earned interest on your cash.
 Hence, even if they can afford to pay in full, many people still opt for a car loan package.